 - Are from an Indigenous Australian or Torres Strait Islander background

-- Are from a Vietnamese, Chinese, Middle Eastern, Polynesian or Melanesian background
+- Are from a Melanesian, Polynesian, Chinese, Southeast Asian, Middle Eastern or Indian background

-How to reduce the risk of developing gestational diabetes
+How to reduce your risk of developing gestational diabetes

-While research has provided some evidence to show that a healthy lifestyle before pregnancy can help to reduce a woman’s risk of gestational diabetes, some women who eat well, exercise and have great overall health can develop gestational diabetes when the changing pregnancy hormones make the body more resistant to insulin.
+While research has provided evidence that a healthy lifestyle before pregnancy can help to reduce gestational diabetes, some women who eat well and exercise will still develop gestational diabetes.
+This is due to the changing pregnancy hormones make the body more resistant to insulin.

-“We also know that some of the risk factors for gestational diabetes are things you can’t change such as age of family history,” Melinda says.
+“Some of the risk factors for gestational diabetes are things you can’t change, such as age and family history,” Melinda says.
 “So focusing on the things you can change such as healthy eating, regular physical activity and aiming to be a healthy weight before pregnancy are some of the things that women can do to reduce their risk.”